nolanankrum/projects/README.md

 [Python](https://www.python.org/) - Python is a high-level, general-purpose programming language.

 ## Installation
-1. Check version of Python you have.
+1. Check the version of Python you have.
 ```
 python -V
 ```